LIS501/slides/documents.md

   bear esthetic properties like originality and wittiness.
 At least not if those properties are essential rather than contingent [@levinson_what_1980].

+# Ferraris on social objects and documentality

+- Maurizio Ferraris's [-@ferraris_documentality-or_2013] paper is a part of relatively recent scholarship on the ontology of the social world.

+- *Social objects* are bounded in time, but not in space: they are neither physical nor abstract objects.

+- Examples include promises, mortgages, marriages, and graduate degrees.

+- There are also *social facts* about physical and abstract objects, such as *being a twenty dollar bill*.

+- Much of what we say about works of authorship, art, and design makes more sense if we understand them as social objects.

+- Ferraris believes that physical inscriptions and their abstract information content sustain the social world.

+- On this account our academic discipline and our professional roles are about much more than information and its physical carriers, even though they are essential to how we get our work done.

+# Important ideas

+- Concepts: physical, abstract, and social objects; markup, OHCO, documentality, documentation science.
+- People on our faculty: Allen Renear, Alistair Black
+- In our field: Paul Otlet, Michael Buckland
+- In philosophy: John R. Searle, Maurizio Ferraris, Barry Smith.

 # References